TouchMeNo/TouchMeNo/README.md

 - 👀 I’m interested in computer and electronics
 - 🌱 I’m currently learning java
 - 💞️ My real name is Devjeet Dawn
-- 📫 I'm a student of class 10 in St. Patrick's H. S. School
+- 📫 I'm a student of class 10 in St. Patrick's H. S. School, Asansol, West Bengal

 <!---
 TouchMeNo/TouchMeNo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.